-Your role will be similar to that of a teacher, which will help you develop strong communication and planning skills.
-You will be expected to take on more responsibility in class, which will increase your confidence and critical thinking.
-You will be asked to plan and lead your own lessons, but you will receive training to help you prepare for this.
+Your role will be that of a teacher as you will be asked to plan and lead your own lessons.
+You will receive both online and face to face training to help you prepare for this.

-You don't need to speak any languages to apply, but you must have graduated from university by the time you start your assistantship.
+You don't need to speak any languages to apply, but you must have graduated from university and received your degree certificate by the time you start your placement.

 Am I eligible?

 To teach English in China you must:

 - be 55 or under at the start of your post

 - hold a valid UK or Irish passport

 - be available from mid-August 2020 to end of June 2021